jefffhaynes/BinarySerializer/README.md

 ### Streams ###

 In some cases you may be serializing or deserializing large amounts of data, which is logically broken into blocks or volumes.
-In these cases it may be adventageous to defer handling of those sections, rather than dealing with large in-memory buffers.
+In these cases it may be advantageous to defer handling of those sections, rather than dealing with large in-memory buffers.

 ```c#
 [FieldOrder(22)]